 Cork City Gaol is just 20 minutes' walk from the hotel and while the magnificent castle-like building is now a major and unique visitor attraction, this Gaol once housed 19th century prisoners.
 Visitors get a fascinating insight into day to day prison life at a time when the high walls ensured no escape and denied law abiding citizens the opportunity to see one of the finest examples of Irish architectural heritage.
 Stepping inside visitors are taken back in time to the 19th century.
 Wandering through the wings of the Gaol, the atmosphere suggests you are accompanied by the shuffling feet of inmates, each representing their particular period in Irish history from pre –famine times to the foundation of the state.
 The cells are furnished with amazingly life like wax figures; original graffiti on cell walls tell the innermost feelings of some inmates while a very spectacular audio visual tells the social history and contrasting lifestyles of the 19th century Cork and why some people turned to crime, and some ended up in Australia.
 This exhibition fascinates visitors of all ages and nationalities and the tour is available in up to 13 languages.

-Situated just 10 minutes' walk from The Kingsley Hotel, the sprawling campus of Cork’s University which features a nice blend of rich local history and contemporary culture.
+As one of the leading hotels near UCC, the Kingsley Hotel, Situated just 10 minutes' walk from the sprawling campus of Cork’s University which features a nice blend of rich local history and contemporary culture.
 With a range of architecturally diverse buildings and a beautiful river way walk and gardens, UCC is sure to impress.
 Nestled within aged trees on the University grounds is the award winning Glucksman Gallery.
 A structure distinctive for its unique architectural design, the Glucksman is a lure for visitors and Corkonians alike.
 Relax in the café before perusing the striking visual arts displayed in the gallery.